FMEA (Failure Mode and Effects Analysis) Template

-Step 1 – Identify the process you’d like to examine.
+First, you need to identify the process you’d like to examine.
+This shouldn’t be a simple one or two-step process, but something more intricate with more downstream effects.
 Use your process map to review the steps in that process.

-Step 3 – After you’ve identified each failure mode, brainstorm potential failure effects associated with each mode.
+After you’ve identified each potential cause of a failure, you need to brainstorm potential effects associated with each failure mode.
 If the step fails, how will it impact the process, system, or product?
 Be as specific as possible.

-Step 4 – Assign a severity ranking.
+Now, you have to determine the potential damage of this failure occurring by assigning a Risk Priority Number (RPN).
 If this failure occurred, how severe would the impact be?
 Consider the impact on your customers, operations, or your employees.
 How frequently do you think this failure might occur?
 Is it likely to occur often?
 Or is it rare?

-Step 5 – Develop a plan.
+Finally, you need to develop a recommended action - or multiple actions - that deal with the problem.
 How can you go about fixing the problem, or reducing its severity?
 Who is responsible for fixing it?
 What does the timeline look like?

 Why you should try Miro for FMEA analysis

 Fill in a pre-made and flexible FMEA template using shapes, arrows and colorful sticky notes to capture and organize your thoughts and arguments.
 Prioritize product or process deficiencies visually to gain the best results and satisfy your customers’ needs.